matthewjflanagan/Tech-Blog/README.md

 # Tech-Blog

 ## Description
-CMS-style blog site for the purpose of publishing articles, blog posts, thoughts and options
+CMS-style blog site for the purpose of publishing articles, blog posts, thoughts and opinions!

 ## Table of Contents
 - [Installation](#installation)